alexandrsashin/react-single-spa/README.md

 yarn dev
 ```

-This will start all microfrontends in development mode in parallel.
+This will start all microfrontends in development mode in parallel with dynamic importmap loading.

 ## 🔧 Individual Development